Featured Event: Wednesday, July 15, 2020 1-3pm EDT via Zoom

 The first session begins on Wednesday, July 15, 2020 and runs through December 16, 2020.

 This series is produced in partnership with: Association of Maternal and Child Health Programs, Association of State and Territorial Health Officials, Center for Community Solutions, Ohio Association of Community Health Centers, Ohio Department of Health, Ohio Perinatal Quality Collaborative, and the Harm Reduction Coalition.

-The Center for HOPES is a research center in the OSU College of Public Health.
-HOPES provides health economics, health policy, and evaluation services for projects within OSU, as well as for government agencies, community groups, and private-sector organizations.
-In addition to HOPES accomplished researchers, the Center provides a platform for the research community to collaborate across colleges to better understand the issues facing health and health care today.
+The Center for HOPES is a research center in The Ohio State University College of Public Health.
+HOPES provides health economics, health policy, and evaluation services for projects within the university, as well as for government agencies, community groups, and private sector organizations.
+In addition to the Center’s accomplished researchers, HOPES provides a platform for the research community to collaborate across colleges in order to better understand the issues facing the public’s health today.